 - Adjustments to any underlying index could adversely affect the value of the securities.
 The publisher of an underlying index may add, delete or substitute the securities comprising the relevant underlying index.
 In addition, the publisher of an underlying index may make other methodological changes that could change the level of that underlying index.
 Further, the publisher of an underlying index may discontinue or suspend calculation or publication of that underlying index at any time.
 Any such actions could affect the value of and the return on the securities. - Small-capitalization risk.
 The RTY tracks companies that may be considered small-capitalization companies.
 These companies often have greater stock price volatility, lower trading volume and less liquidity than large-capitalization companies and therefore the respective index level may be more volatile than an investment in stocks issued by larger companies.
 Stock prices of small-capitalization companies may also be more vulnerable than those of larger companies to adverse business and economic developments, and the stocks of small-capitalization companies may be thinly traded, making it difficult for the RTY to track them.
 In addition, small-capitalization companies are often less stable financially than large-capitalization companies and may depend on a small number of key personnel, making them more vulnerable to loss of personnel.
 Small-capitalization companies are often subject to less analyst coverage and may be in early, and less predictable, periods of their corporate existences.
-These companies tend to have smaller revenues, less diverse product lines, smaller shares of their product or service markets, fewer financial resources and competitive strengths than large-capitalization companies, and are more susceptible to adverse developments related to their products. - Non-U.S. Securities Risk.
-Some of the equity securities included in the NDX are issued by non-U.S. companies.
-Investments in securities linked to the value of such non-U.S. equity securities, such as the securities, involve risks associated with the home countries of the issuers of those non-U.S. equity securities.
-The prices of securities in non-U.S. markets may be affected by political, economic, financial and social factors in those countries, or global regions, including changes in government, economic and fiscal policies and currency exchange laws.
+These companies tend to have smaller revenues, less diverse product lines, smaller shares of their product or service markets, fewer financial resources and competitive strengths than large-capitalization companies, and are more susceptible to adverse developments related to their products. - The securities are subject to risks associated with non-U.S. companies.
+The level of the SX5E depends upon the stocks of non-U.S. companies, and thus involves risks associated with the home countries of those non-U.S. companies.
+The prices of these non-U.S. stocks may be affected by political, economic, financial and social factors in the home country of each applicable company, including changes in that country's government, economic and fiscal policies, currency exchange laws or other laws or restrictions, which could affect the value of the securities.
+These foreign securities may have less liquidity and could be more volatile than many of the securities traded in U.S. or other securities markets.
+Direct or indirect government intervention to stabilize the relevant foreign securities markets, as well as cross shareholdings in foreign companies, may affect trading levels or prices and volumes in those markets.
+The other special risks associated with foreign securities may include, but are not limited to: less liquidity and smaller market capitalizations; less rigorous regulation of securities markets; different accounting and disclosure standards;